How to Split Profits in a Small Business Partnership Equitably

-Here’s some information you’ll need to understand partnership profit calculation, equitable partner splits, and how to develop and record, your profit-sharing strategy.
+Here are some of the basic essentials you’ll need to understand, from partnership profit calculation and equitable partner splits to how you’ll develop and record your profit-sharing strategy.

 What is profit?